gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

 Next you'll need to create a corpus of "example" inputs.
-It doesn't have to be big, just a few small examples of what a valid input to your function looks like (I've used as little as one input, and had success).
+It doesn't have to be big, just a few small examples of what a valid input to your function looks like.
+I've used as little as one input with success.
 Once you've got them, put them all in a directory, one per file (the files' names don't matter).

 Now you can invoke afl: